Our staff will respond to your query promptly and provide detailed information to your questions.

 Note that the cabins and glass igloos do not have a TV or Internet access, and there is limited ‘entertainment’ for young children.
 This Christmas experience is best suitable for families with children who enjoy the tranquillity of the pristine wilderness above the Arctic Circle.
 Read here for more details about staying in a glass igloo.

-This trip runs on specific dates and books up early.
-The departure on 22nd to 26th December 2018 is exclusively hosted by one of our staff members.
+The departure on 22nd to 26th December 2022 is exclusively hosted by one of our Scandinavian team members.
 Read reviews about this tour here.

 Our tours stay in the new West Village side of the resort.
 Our Nordic+ option stays in the new Kelo Glass Igloo Log Cabins for the entire 4 nights (pictured below).